6 tips for remote video interviews

 Remote interviewing plays a key role in hiring at Culture Amp.
 Given the recent transition to work-from-home requirements, many other companies are adjusting their interview format.

-Many candidates and interviewers are likely to experience video interviews for the first time.
-But whether you are a seasoned or a beginner remote interviewer, Culture Amp’s pro tips will help you make sure you’re at the top of your game, even from the comfort of your home.
+Many candidates and interviewers will likely experience video interviews for the first time.
+But whether you are a seasoned or a beginner remote interviewer, Culture Amp’s pro tips will help you ensure you’re at the top of your game, even from the comfort of your home.

 1. Find a quiet place

-Find a calm, quiet place that is free of distractions like roommates, pets, dirty dishes, or a television.
-This may be difficult at times, so if you need to take a call in a more public or loud place, let your interviewer know in advance.
+Find a quiet place free of distractions like roommates, pets, dirty dishes, or a television.
+This may be difficult sometimes, so if you need to take a call in a public or loud place, let your interviewer know in advance.
 Make the other people around you aware of it so that you can create mutual respect for the fact that you’re sharing space during an important meeting.

 2. Interruptions happen